Duane Allman’s 1957 Gibson Les Paul Goldtop

 Duane’s Goldtop’s Current Whereabouts

-After Duane’s death, the guitar changed a couple of hands before ending up with Scot LaMar who restored the guitar to original condition, including the original Goldtop finish, now done by Tom Murphy.
-Nowadays Scot often loans it to Warren Haynes, Derek Trucks, Vince Gill, and others for live gigs.
-When not played, it spends most of its time at the Big House Museum in Macon, Georgia, which LaMar agrees is the place it belongs to.
+After Duane’s death, the guitar changed a couple of hands before ending up with Scot LaMar who restored the guitar to the original condition, including the original Goldtop finish, now done by Tom Murphy.
+Scot often loaned the guitar to Warren Haynes, Derek Trucks, Vince Gill, and others for live gigs.
+The Les Paul however spent most of its time at the Big House Museum in Macon, Georgia, which LaMar agreed is the place it belongs to.